 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Poison tickets.
+Want to see Poison in concert?
+View the listings below for upcoming dates and Poison tickets.

 Heavy metal dominated the music industry in the 80's, and groups like Motley Crue, Def Leppard, and Poison set the trends.
 In 1983, lead singer Bret Michaels, guitar player Matt Smith, bass guitarist Bobby Dall, and drummer Rikki Rockett formed a rock group called Paris in Harrisburg, PA.
 Soon, they moved to Los Angeles and changed their name to Poison, and C.C.
 DeVille replaced Smith.
 Mavens of glam metal culture, Poison wore elaborate costumes.
 They favored wild hair, heavy eyeliner, and lipstick.
 The group released their debut album, Look What the Cat Dragged In, in 1986, and it sold over 2 million copies within a year.